 We often have video calls with users on Google Hangouts Meet where we walk through early designs and prototypes in Sketch.
 Sometimes we even hold literal sketches up to the camera.
 We also do this in customer demos – we try to be transparent with upcoming features and want to get as much feedback as possible from everyone.

 Last but not least, use the phone.
-Sometimes the best way to get feedback is to get on the phone and dial.
+Sometimes the best way to get feedback is to get on the phone and start dialing.
 I know, in the world of low-touch SaaS, phoning your customers is a scary option, but it’s often appreciated by customers.

 Don’t put someone on the spot.
-Open up lightly with the intention to schedule the call at another time (for example over Google Hangouts Meet).
+Open up lightly with the intention to schedule the call at another time.
 Normally customers will give you five minutes there and then, so, as always, be prepared.
 Have a script and ask if would be okay to record the conversation or at least take notes.

 To wrap up – nothing I’ve mentioned above is a particularly innovative idea to capture user feedback.
 Nor do you need to implement every single technique.
 Choose a few of the techniques that resonate with you the most, then do it.
 Talking to your customers and understanding their needs is the most effective way to build a great product.
 You might also make some friends along the way, like we have!